CHAPTER BY-LAWS AS APPROVED 23 FEBRUARY 2005

 Section 9 – Registration and Dues

 The Executive Committee may assess each registrant attending an annual meeting of the Chapter a registration fee necessary to cover the costs of the meeting and Chapter activities.
-Membership dues may be collected at the Chapter annual meeting.
+Dues may be collected at the Chapter annual meeting.
 Dues from student members of the Florida Chapter will be split 50% between the Chapter and the Student Subunit.

 Section 10 – Bylaws, Rules, and Procedures

 1. The Bylaws are the defining document for the Chapter and take precedence over all other rules and procedures.
 The Bylaws cannot be suspended and cannot be changed without prior notice to members.

 A. The Bylaws may be amended by a 2/3 majority of Active Members choosing to vote, provided that the proposed amendment(s) are circulated in writing to the membership at least 30 days prior to voting.

 B. In accordance with the Society Constitution, an adopted amendment shall be reviewed by the Society�s Constitutional Consultant for conformity with the Constitution, Rules and Procedures of the Society.
 The Constitutional Consultant presents the adopted amendment to the Society Governing Board for approval.